 Except 2 things happened: I reached my breaking point and also realized the French actually like air conditioning and are buying portable air conditioners, too.
 I got sick of the volet dance and snapped myself back to reality.
 There’s an easier way that fixes everything with the touch of a button.

-And yes, I realize air conditioning isn’t the most environmentally friendly option, but if we try to make responsible choices both with the AC (don’t leave it on when we aren’t home, don’t put the temperature too low, buy an economical unit, etc.) and in other areas of our life, I think it’s more than OK to invest in an air conditioner if it’s going to make you a better, less cranky version of yourself.
+And yes, I realize air conditioning in France or anywhere isn’t the most environmentally friendly option, but if we try to make responsible choices both with the AC (don’t leave it on when we aren’t home, don’t put the temperature too low, buy an economical unit, etc.) and in other areas of our life, I think it’s more than OK to invest in an air conditioner if it’s going to make you a better, less cranky version of yourself.

 The day before my parents left last week, I did what I should have done 7 summers ago.
-I bought myself a portable air conditioner that we’ve set up in the bedroom.
+I bought myself a portable air conditioner unit that we’ve set up in the bedroom.

 Here’s my beauty in action: